graphile/starter/docs/error_codes.md

 ## Deleting account

-- OWNER: you cannot delete your account because you are the owner of a non-empty organization
+- OWNER: you cannot delete your account because you are the owner of an organization